aela-open/steff/README.md

 steff
 =====

-steffenson's method to find roots
+steffenson's method to find roots(this is a group project i contributed)